Palouse to Cascades State Park Trail

 Improvements have been made to the portion west of the Columbia River, and plans are in place to improve the 9-mile segment from Malden to Rosalia on the eastern portion.
 The center section, between Royal City Junction and Warden has intact rail; it is not used as part of the recreational trail at this time.

 From Renslow to the Columbia River: The trail runs through the Yakima Training Center, managed by the U.S Army.
 Trail users are required to self-register at one of the two trailheads at Renslow (west) or Doris (east).
-Other rules for using the trail through the Yakima Training Center can be found here.
+View other rules (PDF) for using the trail through the Yakima Training Center.

 Between Beverly and Lind: The Washington State Department of Natural Resources (DNR) manages this section of the Iron Horse Trail, which the agency refers to as the "Milwaukee Road Corridor."
 More information and a link to the permit application are available on DNR's website.